d-bl/MAE-gf/docs/snow-stitches/index.md

 Variations or combinations require new captures.

 This page explores other types of recipes for snowflakes with the aim to apply them in multiple frames.
-For this purpose we use the Droste technique:
+For this purpose we use the Droste technique in both directions:
 * interpret pair diagrams as thread diagrams
-* apply the stitches resulting from this interpretation to generic recipe variations
+* a form applies the stitches resulting from this interpretation to a recipe of your choice
-* use the resulting thread diagrams as pair diagram
+* tweak the first step that uses the resulting thread diagrams as pair diagram
-* choose stitches
+* choose stitches in the last step

 Pair diagrams interpreted as thread diagrams with blobs
 -------------------------------------------------------